Juzang's 23 points helps No. 9 UCLA fend off Colorado 71-65 - KESQ

 AP Sports Writer

-The Buffs never could grab the lead.
-They had a chance to tie it a 65 when Jabari Walker, who led Colorado with 19 points, missed a layup as the clock ticked under 20 seconds.
+The Buffs scored just seven baskets before halftime and trailed 43-28 at the break, but things changed.

-Juzang sank both free throws with 16 seconds remaining to make it 67-63 and after another Walker misfire, Jules Bernard sank a pair of foul shots with 6.7 seconds left.
+“We went toe-to-toe with them in the second half,” Colorado coach Tad Boyle said.
+“In the first half, we weren’t ourselves.”

-Bernand made another pair of foul shots with 1.6 seconds left after K.J.
-Simpson’s fast-break layup for the final score.
+The Buffs never could grab the lead despite their furious second-half rally that had the CU Events Center rocking.
+They had a chance to tie it at 65 when Jabari Walker, who led Colorado with 19 points, missed a layup as the clock ticked under 20 seconds.

-For for first 30 minutes, it looked like the Bruins were going to have an easy tuneup for their showdown next week against third-ranked Arizona, but the Buffs chipped away from their 15-point halftime deficit to make a game of it to the very end.
+Juzang sank both free throws with 16 seconds remaining to make it 67-63 and after another Walker misfire, Jules Bernard sank a pair of foul shots with 6.7 seconds left and he added two more with 1.6 seconds remaining.

-The Bruins were unable to maintain their big lead in the second half.
-Colorado pulled to 53-47 with a little over eight minutes left on back-to-back buckets from Tristan de Silva, who went in when Walker limped off the court favoring his right leg with 10:35 left.
+With the Bruins going cold after halftime, Colorado pulled to 53-47 with a little over eight minutes left on back-to-back buckets from Tristan de Silva, who went in when Walker limped off the court favoring his right leg with 10:35 left.

 BIG PICTURE

-After outscoring the Buffs 18-0 in points off turnovers in the first half, the Bruins watched their big lead dwindle to one points but they never lost the lead when it became a one-possession game in the final minute.
-The Buffs made it a contest but they’ll lament their first half, when they made just seven baskets, including just three 2-pointers.
+After outscoring the Buffs 18-0 in points off turnovers in the first half, the Bruins watched their big lead dwindle to one point but they never lost the lead.
+The Buffs made it a contest but they’ll lament their first half, when they hit just three 2-pointers.

 POLL IMPLICATIONS

 With three straight wins, the Bruins have bounced back nicely from their overtime loss to Oregon.
-Now comes their showdown with third-ranked Arizona on Tuesday night, the biggest game in the Pac-12 this season — at least until Feb.
+Now comes their showdown with No. 3 Arizona on Tuesday night, the biggest game in the Pac-12 this season — at least until Feb.
 3, when they do it again in Tucson, Arizona.

 UP NEXT

-Arizona-UCLA square-off Tuesday night at Pauley Pavilion.
-The Buffs hit the road for three games beginning with a trip to Oregon on Tuesday night.
+Colorado: The Buffs hit the road for three games, beginning with a trip to Oregon on Tuesday night.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25